lostatc/linotype/docs/usage.rst

 Usage
 =====
 Documentation in **linotype** consists of a tree of 'items' of which there are currently two types, *text* and *definitions*.
-Every item can contain zero or more other items, and every level of nested items increases the indentation level.
+Every item can contain other items which are indented relative to the parent item.
 The **Item** class is used to create a root-level item, and every **Item** object has public methods for creating new sub-items which in turn return a new **Item** object.

 Every **Item** object accepts a **Formatter** instance which is used to define how items are formatted in the text output.
 Every item can optionally be